A Bayesian approach to modeling topic-metadata relationships: Methodological Improvements

 \section{Methodological Improvements}

-While we agree with performing Monte Carlo sampling of topic proportions in order to integrate over latent variables, we have two main concerns:
+While we agree with performing Monte Carlo sampling of topic proportions in order to integrate over latent variables, we aim to address two inconsistencies:

-\begin{itemize} \item \textbf{Inadequate modeling of proportions}: The method of composition is implemented in the \textsf{R} package \texttt{stm} via the \texttt{estimateEffect} function, which employs an OLS regression in the second step of Algorithm \ref{algo_freq} (implying $g = id$ in the last step).
+\begin{itemize} \item[1.] \textbf{Inadequate modeling of proportions}: The method of composition is implemented in the \textsf{R} package \texttt{stm} via the \texttt{estimateEffect} function, which employs a linear regression in the second step of Algorithm \ref{algo_freq} (implying $g = id$ in the last step).
 This implementation ignores that topic proportions are naturally restricted to the interval $(0,1)$.
-As a consequence, using \texttt{estimateEffect} we frequently observe predicted topic proportions outside of $(0,1)$, as shown in Figure \ref{fig:estimateEffect}. \item \textbf{Mixing Bayesian and frequentist methods}: The method of composition used by \citet{treier2008democracy} and \citet{roberts2016model} mixes Bayesian and frequentist methods.
-As described in Section \ref{Topic-Metadata Relationships in the STM}, a frequentist regression is used inside of the method of composition, yet estimates are obtained in a Bayesian manner via calculation of empirical mean and quantiles.
+As a consequence, when using the \texttt{estimateEffect} function, we frequently observed predicted topic proportions outside of $(0,1)$, as is exemplarily shown for one specific topic-covariate combination in Figure \ref{fig:estimateEffect}.

+\item[2.] \textbf{Mixing Bayesian and frequentist methods}: The method of composition used by \citet{treier2008democracy} and \citet{roberts2016model} mixes Bayesian and frequentist methods.
+As described in Section \ref{Topic-Metadata Relationships in the STM}, a frequentist regression is used inside the method of composition, yet estimates are obtained in a Bayesian manner via calculation of empirical mean and quantiles.
 Recall that according to \citet{treier2008democracy}, $\boldsymbol{\xi}^*$ can be considered a sample from the posterior of regression coefficients.
 However, the coefficients resulting from a frequentist regression do not have any distribution because the frequentist framework assumes them to be fixed parameters.
 As a consequence, one cannot sample from the distribution of regression coefficients, which is why \citet{treier2008democracy} sample $\boldsymbol{\xi}^*$ from the distribution of coefficient \textit{estimators}.
-This distribution, however, only exists by making frequentist assumptions. \end{itemize} In Sections \ref{frequentist_beta} and \ref{bayesian_beta} below we further discuss these problems and present alternative approaches, all of which are implemented in the \textsf{R} package \texttt{stmprevalence}.\footnote{Available at \href{https://github.com/PMSchulze/stmprevalence}{https://github.com/PMSchulze/stmprevalence}.}
+This distribution, however, only exists by making frequentist assumptions. \end{itemize} In Sections \ref{frequentist_beta} and \ref{bayesian_beta} below we further discuss these problems and present corrections and alternatives, all of which are implemented in the \textsf{R} package \texttt{stmprevalence}. \footnote{Available at \href{https://github.com/PMSchulze/stmprevalence}{https://github.com/PMSchulze/stmprevalence}.}